Term of Award

 The experimental research hopes to show that the balanced workload has a positive effect on the temperature difference observed across the hot and cold aisle for the balanced workload tests.
 A rise in temperature difference would support the conclusion that is proposed by this research.

 Kimmons, Brandon, "Comparing the Efficiency of Heterogeneous and Homogeneous Data Center Workloads" (2015).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1249.

 Computer and Systems Architecture Commons, Data Storage Systems Commons, Digital Communications and Networking Commons, Hardware Systems Commons, Other Computer Engineering Commons, Power and Energy Commons, Systems and Communications Commons